edoltl/large-scale-data-management/README.md

 ### Solution:
 ![es2_es1](https://github.com/edoltl/large-scale-data-management/assets/117369447/8f3e7051-a346-49ae-88ca-9ae01e90a60a)

-To be noted1: Programma di Mobility (Mobilitation Program), Ruolo (Role), Attività Svolta (performed activity) can be considered Junk Dimension, hence one can model three new tables out of these "dimensions".
+To be noted1: Programma di Mobility (Mobilitation Program), Ruolo (Role), Attività Svolta (performed activity) can be considered Junk Dimension, hence one can model one new table out of these junks.

 To be noted2: In this example the date is a natural key.
 OLAP usuallly works with surrogated keys, but it is also usually preferred to maintain dates as natural keys because in this way you don't have to run a JOIN to get the date, already embedded in the Fact Table.